 Staying Safe and Getting Along

 Please take a moment to explore the nearby city of Madaba virtually through the video below.
-Madaba is home base for the Jordan Field School, and where we board.
+Madaba serves as the home base for the Jordan Field School.

 Respecting the Beliefs and Values of Our Jordanian Hosts